-Community Service Officers (CSOs) are an often-overlooked, yet vital, part of the Grants Pass Department of Public Safety.
-There are currently 3 full-time and 2 part-time Community Service Officers working with the Grants Pass Department of Public Safety.
+Community Service Officers (CSOs) are an often-overlooked, yet vital, part of the Grants Pass Police Department.
+There are currently 3 full-time and 2 part-time Community Service Officers working with the Police Department.
 These CSOs provide services to the City of Grants Pass 7 days a week from early morning until late evening.

 Calls for Service